 Westerly is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Westerly in 2010 was $35,694, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
-This equates to an annual income of $142,776 for a family of four.
+The per capita income in Westerly in 2018 was $46,913, which is upper middle income relative to Rhode Island, and wealthy relative to the rest of the US.
+This equates to an annual income of $187,652 for a family of four.
 However, Westerly contains both very wealthy and poor people as well.

 The people who call Westerly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westerly residents report their race to be White, followed by Asian.
-Important ancestries of people in Westerly include Irish, English, French , and German.
+Important ancestries of people in Westerly include Italian, Irish, English, German, and French.

 The most common language spoken in Westerly is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Polish and Italian.